 Mealtime in the dining room was a relaxed and social occasion for residents, who sat together in small groups at the dining tables.
 Residents were observed interacting with staff and fellow residents throughout the mealtime experience.

 Residents were complimentary of the food and the choice of food available.
 Food appeared appetising and was well presented.
 Residents were allowed ample time to have their meal in a relaxed and unrushed manner.
 Staff discreetly assisted the residents during the meal times.

-The inspectors saw many positive meaningful interactions between staff and residents and it was evident that staff had a good knowledge of residents' hobbies and interests.
+The inspector saw many positive meaningful interactions between staff and residents and it was evident that staff had a good knowledge of residents' hobbies and interests.
 Activities provided were varied, interesting and informed by residents' interests, preferences and capabilities.
+The spiritual needs of the residents were facilitated, including Mass celebrated in the centre every week.